tldr-pages/tldr/pages/common/qmmp.md

 `qmmp --play-pause`

-- Seek forwards/backward a specific amount of time (in seconds):
+- Seek forwards or backward a specific amount of time in seconds:

 `qmmp --seek-{{fwd|bwd}} {{time_in_seconds}}`